CONSTITUTION AND BY-LAWS, AMUSEMENT AREA EMPLOYEES, LOCAL B-192, IATSE, AUGUST 2020

 - Election to office shall be conducted within thirty (30) to forty-five (45) days after the nominations and candidate's speeches.

-- The election shall be by mail ballot conducted by the American Arbitration Association (AAA) who shall mail the ballots, receive the ballots and count the ballots in accordance with their usual procedures.
-The ballots shall be mailed within thirty (30) to forty-five (45) days after the nominations and candidate's speeches at the April membership meeting.
+- The election shall be by mail or electronic ballot conducted by the American Arbitration Association (AAA) who shall mail the ballots, receive the ballots and count the ballots in accordance with their usual procedures.
+The ballots shall be mailed within thirty (30) to forty-five (45) days after the nominations and candidate's speeches at the September membership meeting.

-- The Secretary/Treasurer shall have ballots prepared with the names of the candidates arranged alphabetically within categories; one ballot to be delivered to each Member entitled to vote.
+- The Secretary/Treasurer shall have ballots prepared with the names of the candidates arranged alphabetically within categories.
+Each ballot will include the candidates for the following positions: President, Vice President, Secretary/Treasurer, the Board of Trustees, and the Executive Board position that represents the area of the voter receiving the ballot.
 The seal of this organization shall be placed on the ballots.

 - Upon the polls being declared closed, the American Arbitration Association shall open the ballot box and have the ballots counted and report the results in accordance with their procedures and rules.
 The election results shall be posted within two (2) business days after certification is received from the American Arbitration Association.